 "John, please remember that the auction is tonight.
 Daddy won't be impressed if you ditch us again."
 A blond woman in a tight black dress entered out of the bathroom.

 John nodded his head and replied, "I'll be there Sylvia."

 She bent down to him and whispered, "On time?"

 Sylvia's recently applied pink lip stick pressed against his cheek pleased with his response.
 "Alright, I'll be off with the girls.
 See you at 7."

 Sylvia walked out of their apartment and before continuing his reps, John took the remote control and punched a code.
 Suddenly the ordinary picture of two boring guitars transformed into a map of the city, pin pointing the recent activity on the police scanner.
 "Welcome back Mr. Blake.
 What can I do for you today?"

 Getting back on the floor, he said, "Loretta, I need something to wear tonight."

 His closet doors opened and began to spin his clothes around the rack.
 "Shall I place out something in style or your horrid of a pick, sir?"

 "Yes, sir.
 Shall I get your transportation ready too, Mr. Blake?"
-Robin got up and wiped the sweat off his brow with a towel.
+John got up and wiped the sweat off his brow with a towel.